BioAITeam/Steganalysis/README.md

 model.png: GBRAS-Net Architecture.

-The data set used to reproduce the results can be downloaded from: [SET TRANSACTION ISOLATION LEVEL] (https://drive.google.com/drive/folders/1G5vdhW11_qKfVC6W8_pfJpstVkXUk1QQ?usp=sharing)
+The data set used to reproduce the results can be downloaded from: <a href="https://drive.google.com/drive/folders/1G5vdhW11_qKfVC6W8_pfJpstVkXUk1QQ?usp=sharing">link</a>